Tin Goose Museum Proposed For Port Clinton

 They have been working with fellow Tri-Motor enthusiasts to preserve the plane’s history and its role in our area.
 Enthusiasts formed the Tri-Motor Heritage Foundation (a 501c3 not-for-profit corporation) to financially support the colossal restoration project of their own Tri-Motor and the building of a 1930-style hangar and museum at the Port Clinton Airport.
 There has also been mention of a classroom area for educational programs and a little diner in the style of the 1930s.
 Donations to the group are tax deductible.

 The group needs to negotiate with airport officials regarding land leasing and development for the Tin Goose Museum.
 Still, everyone is optimistic about the venture because it could be a destination for tourists and pilots and bring in much-needed revenue to support the airport.

 If all goes well, groundbreaking could take place in the spring.
 Jon Brusch, president of the Tri-Motor Heritage Society, told how the project took off about seven years ago with members collecting items of historical value they hoped to house in a Tin Goose museum.

 This is a $2 for $1 challenge, meaning each dollar donated toward the project through the Tri-Motor Heritage Foundation or EAA Tin Goose Chapter 1247 will be matched with an additional two dollars from the George V. Woodling, Jr. Foundation.
 The local group in Port Clinton has been busy for the past several years restoring a 1929 Tin Goose.
-This would surely become part of the museum and give visitors a first-hand look at one of these planes.
+This would indeed become part of the museum and give visitors a first-hand look at one of these planes.

-Many islanders have fond memories of riding in the Tri-Motors which flew the islands/mainland runs for four decades.
-To learn more about the project and how to make a donation, please visit the Tri-Motor group’s web site at Tri-Motor Heritage Foundation
+Many islanders have fond memories of riding in the Tri-Motors, which flew the islands/mainland runs for four decades.
+To learn more about the project and how to make a donation, please visit the Tri-Motor group’s website at Tri-Motor Heritage Foundation